Newhall Pass: San Fernando Tunnel

 The initial location for the north end of the tunnel was near Lyons Station Stagecoach Stop, which was abandoned due to frequent cave-ins caused by oil-soaked rock.
 The north end was moved a little further west towards the present town of Newhall, California.
 The north end of the tunnel excavation commenced in June 1875.
 Water was a constant problem during construction and pumps were utilized to keep the tunnel from flooding.
 Workers digging from both the north and south ends of the tunnel came face to face on July 14, 1876.
 The bores from each end were only a half inch out of line with dimensions of 22 ft high, 16.5 ft wide at the bottom and over 18 ft at the shoulders.
 Track was laid in place during the tunnel dig and was used to remove dirt and rock by horse-pulled cars.
 The first train passed through the tunnel on August 12, 1876.
 On September 4 Charles Crocker notified Southern Pacific that the track had been completed on the route between San Francisco and Los Angeles.

+Metrolink's Antelope Valley Line and the Union Pacific Railroad (formerly the Southern Pacific Transportation Company) go through the Tejon pass via the San Fernando Tunnel.